 When you break a lease, you can expect to sign an early termination agreement or early termination clause with your landlord.
 This agreement will cancel the lease and detail any remaining terms and obligations, such as cancellation or early termination penalties.

 It's important to remember that a lease is a legal contract and you cannot break it just because you want to.
 You'll need to have a valid reason to break your lease legally.
 Otherwise, you will still be liable to honor the terms of the lease, and your landlord may be able to take legal action against you.

-Military Service- The Servicemembers Civil Relief Act gives members of the military the right to get out of apartment lease obligations.
-You will be able to terminate your lease once you give your landlord one month's notice.
+The Servicemembers Civil Relief Act gives members of the military the right to get out of apartment lease obligations.
+This federal law lets you active duty service members break their lease as long as they give the landlord one month's notice.
 One thing to note is that you generally cannot terminate mid-month, so if your contract started on the 1st and you give notice on the 2nd, you'll still be responsible for making payments until the end of the following month.

 Violation of tenants' privacy rights or harassment by the landlord- You can break your lease if your landlord has been harassing you or invading your privacy.
 When it comes to invasion of privacy, most states require landlords to give tenants notice before entering the apartment to show it or perform inspections.
 Some other forms of harassment include changing the locks without notice, sexual harassment, and turning off utilities.
 If your landlord has violated your privacy rights or harassed you, you should contact a real estate attorney.

 Victims of domestic violence have early termination rights in most states.
 That being said, certain conditions usually need to be met to break a lease for domestic violence, such as obtaining a court order of protection.

 Moving to a senior care facility